What do I have to do when getting EI?

 - doing the work would not be against your religious or moral beliefs.

-This means that you do not get any regular EI benefits for that period of time.
+This means that you do not get any EI regular benefits for that period of time.

-If you disagree with this, you can ask Service Canada to reconsider the decision.
-This means that you are asking them to review and change it.
+This means that you’re asking them to review and change it.
 You must do this in writing within 30 days.
-For more information, see What if I do not agree with a decision about EI?
+For more information, see How to ask for a reconsideration?

-If you take a job while you are getting EI and then quit without just cause, your benefits will be cut off.
+If you take a job while you’re getting EI and then quit without just cause, your benefits will be cut off.
 This applies even if the job was only part-time.
-Just cause means you had to quit because you had no other reasonable choice.

-For this reason, it can be a mistake to accept work that is not suitable or that you cannot handle.
-But if you refuse work that Service Canada thinks is suitable, you will be disqualified for 7 to 12 weeks.
-So it can be hard to know what is the best thing to do.
+But if you refuse work that Service Canada thinks is suitable, you can be disqualified for 7 to 12 weeks.
+So it can be hard to know what’s the best thing to do.

 Try to get help and advice before you decide.
 See Where can I get help and information?

-- you were not able to do the job.
+- your employer fires you because you were not able to do the job.

 For more information about misconduct, see Can I get EI if I was fired?